Connor Cook

-Connor Cook (born January 29, 1993) is an American former professional football quarterback who played in the National Football League (NFL) for two seasons with the Oakland Raiders.
+Connor Cook (born January 29, 1993) is an American former professional football player who was a quarterback in the National Football League (NFL) for two seasons with the Oakland Raiders.
 He played college football for the Michigan State Spartans, winning the Johnny Unitas Golden Arm Award in 2015, and was selected by the Raiders in the fourth round of the 2016 NFL draft.

 Cook began his rookie year as the third-string backup, but became Oakland's starter during the postseason due to injuries to Derek Carr and Matt McGloin, making him the first post-merger NFL quarterback to have his first start in a playoff game.
-After one more season as a backup, he was released by the Raiders and would not have another start.
-Cook last played professionally for the Houston Roughnecks of the XFL in 2020.
+After another season as a backup, Cook was released by the Raiders in 2018 and did not have another start.
+He last played professionally for the Houston Roughnecks of the XFL in 2020.

 Early life

 Cook was born in Parma Heights, Ohio, on January 29, 1993.
 Cook is from an athletic family: his father, Chris, played football at Indiana; his mother, Donna, played basketball at Cincinnati; and his older sister, Jackie, played basketball at Old Dominion.
 Cook attended Walsh Jesuit High School in Cuyahoga Falls, Ohio.
 He was ranked as the nation's 13th best quarterback recruit by Rivals.com.